Jump to Section

 Call it 20 to 30 pieces of content from one day.
 One investment.
 Compare that to walking away with one video.

 Same crew.
 Same day rate.
 Same location.
-If you are not sure what that day rate looks like, the pricing calculator gives you a real number in about 30 seconds.
+If you're not sure what that day rate looks like, the pricing page gives you a real number in about 30 seconds.

 A brand that posts 3 times a week needs 156 posts a year.
 One smart shoot day covers a month of that.
-Without it, you are scrambling every week.
+Without planning for it, you're scrambling every single week.

-They do not think about distribution during pre-production.
+They don't think about distribution during pre-production.
 The shoot gets planned around one video.
 Social and BTS are afterthoughts.
-By the time someone asks for them, the shoot is over and the footage does not support it.
-This is especially true for brand activations where the content window closes fast.
+By the time someone asks for them, the shoot is over and the footage doesn't support it.
+This is especially true for brand activations and events where the content window closes fast.

-They do not ask the production company.
-Most crews are happy to capture extra content if it is in the plan.
-But if nobody mentions it, the crew focuses on the brief they were given.
-They are not going to improvise a content strategy on set.
+They don't mention it to the production company.
+Most crews are happy to capture extra content if it's in the plan.
+But if nobody brings it up, the crew focuses on the brief they were given.
+They're not gonna improvise a content strategy on set.

 They underestimate how much content they actually need.
 Three posts a week.
 Fifty-two weeks.
-That is 156 posts per year.
+That's 156 posts per year.
 One well-planned shoot day covers a month.
 Without it, your social media person is reposting the same 4 clips and hoping nobody notices.

 Have the distribution conversation before the shot list gets written.

-Know where the content is going to live before the crew shows up.
+Know where the content is gonna live before the crew shows up.
 Build social into the brief from day one.
-And stop walking away from shoot days with one video when you could have had 25 pieces of content for the same price.
+And next time you've got a shoot day on the calendar, walk away with 25 pieces of content instead of one.